fmilitao/ok-times/README.md

 Finally, there are also a few URL parameters:

 * `output-locale` - the locale for _speech synthesis_.
 If not provided, speech synthesis will be off. (example: `en-US`, `pt-PT`).
+* `output-voice` - instead of giving an `output-locale` you can pick a specific voice, if you know the voice you want.
 * `input-locale` - the locale for speech recognition.
 If not provided, speech recognition will be off. (example: `en-US`, `pt-PT`).
 * `locale` - sets both locales for speech synthesis and recognition, at the same time.
 * `mode` - game mode can be either `sequential` or `random`.
 Default: `random`.